AMWA-TV/info-006/docs/Controller implementation tutorial.md

 |:--:|
 | _**Context identity mapping**_ |

-### Discovering vendor specific control classes and data types
+### Discovering non-standard models used to model vendor specific functionality

 As per the [MS-05-02](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Managers.html#class-manager) specification the `Class manager` can be used to discover the properties of any control class and the fields of any data type.

-Vendor specific control classes can be created by branching off from a standard control class and following the class ID generation guidelines specified in [MS-05-01](https://specs.amwa.tv/ms-05-01/branches/v1.0-dev/docs/Appendix_A_-_Class_ID_Format.html).
+Non-standard control classes can be created by branching off from a standard control class and following the class ID generation guidelines specified in [MS-05-01](https://specs.amwa.tv/ms-05-01/branches/v1.0-dev/docs/Appendix_A_-_Class_ID_Format.html).

 Here is an example of a new worker control class called `DemoClassAlpha`.
 It inherits from [NcWorker](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncworker) which has an identity of `[1, 2]` and adds the authority key (in this case 0, but would be a negative number if the vendor has an OUI or CID) followed by the index 1.